Pratik-94/Human-Robot-Team-for-Failure-Correction/README.md

 ## Installations
 ROS --Version

-ROS Melodic : Ubuntu 18.04
+- ROS Melodic : Ubuntu 18.04
+- Other versions might be supported.
+It just that we have tested our project on ros melodic and it works completely fine

 Install ROS Controller